English | Español

 North Texas March for Life

 Typically on the 3rd Saturday of January, thousands of North Texans gather in Dallas to march for life.
 Starting with a Rose Procession at Cathedral Shrine of Our Lady of Guadalupe, individuals make their way to Earle Cabell Federal Courthouse.
 This peaceful, prayerful, and faithful demonstration gives a voice to the over 60 million lives lost to abortion.
-Parishioners in the Diocese of Fort Worth can contact the Respect Life Office for additional information.
-Those in the Dallas Diocese can contact the CPLC for more information or to volunteer: 972-267-LIFE (5433) or .
+For more information, visit https://www.northtexasmarchforlife.org.